Subdivisions

 Subdivision Application Fee

-• The application fee must be included in accordance with County Bylaws.
+- The application fee must be included in accordance with County Bylaws.
 The subdivision fees apply not only to the new lot(s) created under the subdivision plan, but also the lot which constitutes the remainder, excluding lots proposed as reserve or public utility lots.
-Accepted forms of payment include debit, credit, and cheque payable to Beaver County.
-The application fee may be refunded if you wish to withdraw your application, depending on the stage at which your application has been processed.
+Accepted forms of payment include e-transfer and cheque payable to Municipal Planning Services.

 Sketch of the Proposed Subdivision, specifying the following:

-• Approximate location of any waterbodies including lakes, sloughs, creeks, drainage ditches, dugouts, and canals.
+- Approximate location of any waterbodies including lakes, wetlands, sloughs, creeks, drainage ditches, dugouts, and canals.
 Contour information (where required) at an interval of 1m is to be superimposed over the tentative plan, and contour data is to be related to a geodetic datum where possible.

 Copy of Current Certificate of Title(s)